Nathan-Butler7/vpn-setup-usage/README.md

 ![image](https://github.com/user-attachments/assets/1d262933-4de4-443a-82fa-b6e6f42943bd)

-3. Log into the VM with Remote Desktop
+3. Log into the VM with Remote Desktop.

 - On your PC, click the Windows 'start' icon to open up the menu and search up "Remote Desktop Connection".
 - If using Mac, install Microsoft Remote Desktop.